 Math Technology: In fall 2011, Wallace Community College - Sparks Campus began a redesign of developmental math courses in a newly-renovated facility.
-This fall, we will open the doors to a new facility on the Wallace Campus, which will house two computer labs with 100 computers in each lab and two computer classrooms with 25 computers in each class.
-The lab will be equipped with software designed to increase student skills and knowledge in mathematics.
+Last year, we opened the doors to the Center for Academic Success (CAS) on the Wallace Campus.
+The center houses two computer labs with 100 computers in each lab and two computer classrooms with 25 computers in each class.
+The lab is equipped with software designed to increase student skills and knowledge in mathematics.

 Career Technical and Health Science Programs: Wallace boasts a team of top-notch instructors and facilities to prepare students for employment in challenging careers.
 Programs include Air Conditioning/Refrigeration, Automotive Technology, Cosmetology, Drafting, Electrical Technology, Welding - the list is extensive.
 Check out the full list of programs in this catalog.
 In addition, our renowned allied health and nursing programs offer students "hands-on" instruction with one of the best simulation labs in the state.
+We look forward to the opening of the new Welding Technology building in fall 2013.
+This state-of-the-art facility will boast six virtual welding simulators and 36 traditional welding booths.

 Student Activities: We have a place for you at Wallace!
 Activities and clubs are available whether your interest is in scholastics, entertainment, athletics, or program-specific.
-You are invited to join a student organization, entertain in student performances, develop leadership skills, play on an athletic team, or network with other students or mentors in your chosen field.
+You are invited to join a student organization, entertain in student performances, develop leadership skills, volunteer in the community, play on an athletic team, or network with other students or mentors in your chosen field.